chandrahaas1563/Niriksh/README.md

 ## 🚀 How to Run

-Download the script file "Niriksh.ipynb".
-Open Google Colab and upload it.

 ### 1️⃣ Setting Dataset
 * Make a shortcut of the provided dataset on your Google Drive account.

 ### 2️⃣ Running the Model
-* Download the script file "Niriksh.ipynb".
+* Download the script file "Niriksh_mobilenetv3.ipynb".
 * Open Google Colab and upload it.
 * Make the respective file paths changes.
 * Hit Run all.